 Zoom comes with a variety of security features designed to protect its users’ data and ensure its integrity remains intact.
 Most of these features were added in the last year as the tool came under heavy scrutiny and faced increased criticism that called into question Zoom’s security infrastructure.

-One of the biggest security challenges faced by organizations using Zoom was the “Zoom bombing” attack trend that caused major disruptions to the platform and its users in the first half of 2020.
+One of the biggest security challenges faced by organizations using Zoom was the “Zoom bombing” attack trend that caused major disruptions to the platform and its users when it popularity spiked in the first half of 2020.
 Zoom bombing is a term coined by Techcrunch journalist Josh Constine to describe how internet trolls disrupt Zoom meetings with inappropriate or offensive content.

 The seriousness of the issue caused a lot of educational institutions and governing bodies, such as New York City’s Department of Education, to ban the use of Zoom amongst schools and instead move to other video conferencing platforms that were considered more secure, like Microsoft Teams.
 Zoom’s new security features go a long way to better securing both their users’ meetings, and the platform’s own reputation.
 But for some, the updates simply came too late.